LunaticNeko/glowise/README.md

 I develop this mod on nightly.
 It should work all the way down to stable.
 I tested this mod on an existing character and an existing planet, and it works fine.
 If it doesn't, please tell me.

 Threats to compatibility include ISE-3 (theoretically anything this mod depends on) adding/removing/changing ore tiles files, and Starbound changing their mod load order structure.
 I will do my best to keep glowise compatible with latest ISE-3 on Starbound nightly.

+No longer maintained since last commit.
+I will not comment on FU compatibility as I do not personally play that modpack.

 Licensing
 ---------